BryantLiang/Portfolio/README.md

 </p>
 -->

 Welcome to my portfolio!
 I am a recent UCLA graduate with a degree in cognitive science and a minor in anthropology, and I am an emerging UX researcher who loves to gather insights in order to be imaginative and creative in problem solving.
 Below I have linked some of my UX research projects I have done in the past.
-If you would like to find out more about me, don't hesitate to check out my [resume](https://drive.google.com/drive/u/1/my-drive) or email me at bryantliang@ucla.edu.
+If you would like to find out more about me, don't hesitate to check out my [resume](https://drive.google.com/file/d/1ZNlBHIoJuubtkWnWa4b0hddy8zZnh6_j/view) or email me at bryantmliang@gmail.com

 <!--
 Useful Links